In the US, OSHA Takes Care of the Welfare and Standard Enforcement

 Sample Accidents

 A fork truck driver in the UK has been prosecuted for negligence after a teen was seriously injured in a lifting incident.
-The accident happens during a lifting of a 500-kg water heater.
+The accident happens during the lifting of a 500-kg water heater.
 The operation was found to be dangerous and did not follow a risk analysis prior to the operation.
 The victim was almost crushed by the heater.
 He suffered serious injuries.
-The driver pleaded guilty and only fined £270 for violating Health and Safety at Work etc Act 1974.
+The driver pleaded guilty and was only fined £270 for violating the Health and Safety at Work etc Act 1974.
 The low penalty is not sufficient for the damage the driver has caused to the victim.

 In 2018, an operator in the UK was fined £600 and ordered to pay costs of £500 for carrying a passenger on a forklift truck who subsequently fell and was fatally injured.
 This case highlights the significant consequences that can arise from a disregard for safety procedures.